LTE VoLTE

 I also used the default configuration for mme (mme-ims.cfg) as shown below.

-In mme-ims.cfg file, you would notice that ue_db-ims.cfg is used as ue db.
+In mme-ims.cfg file, you can see that ue_db-ims.cfg is included as the UE database file.

 UE DB Configuration

-In this tutorial, I am using Anritsu Test USIM.
+In this tutorial, I am using an Anritsu test USIM.
+Therefore, the UE database configuration should be updated to match the USIM information.

 IMS Configuration